Mendocino Land Trust: Paul Siegel Conservation Internship

 - Please save your resume and cover letter as pdfs, and make sure that each document you submit is identified with your name and the name of the document.

-- Address your cover letter to Nicolet Houtz, Director of Stewardship, Mendocino Land Trust, and apply with your materials in Handshake.
+- Address your cover letter to Ed Welter (Conservation Project Coordinator at MLT) and apply with your materials in Handshake.

-Qualified applicants may be contacted by the Mendocino Land Trust for a phone or video interview.
+Qualified applicants will be contacted by the Mendocino Land Trust for a phone or video interview.
 Final selection of awardee will be made by staff from the Mendocino Land Trust.

 Awardees must agree to the following: